 So to call these people “ignorant” is the worst sort of bad faith “well actually.”
-There may be an argument to some the protesters are overreacting (tho I’m not sure it’s the hill I’d want to die on), but “ignorant?”
+There may be an argument to some the protesters are overreacting (though I’m not certain that it’s the hill I’d want to die on), but “ignorant?”
 No.

 Iconoclasm Isn’t Actually Unusual

 The United States’ frenzy of statuary iconoclasm has taken a turn into the theater of the absurd.

 According to Wikipedia, iconoclasm is the social belief in the importance of the destruction of icons and other images or monuments, most frequently for religious or political reasons.
 Olsen is trying to claim that there comes a point at which removing monuments goes too far, and before I delve into anything further, I want to point out that there are entire religions followed by literally billions of people that say it is outright heretical to display images of prominent historical figures from that religion.